VaneCGo/photo-bombers/README.md

 * Don't forget to add your `client_id` and `SimpleAuthRedirectURIKey` in the `AppDelegate.m` file.
 * I use `NSUserDefaults` to store the accessToken, well, **NEVER** do this in production apps!
 Use **keychain** instead :smile_cat:.

+I created this app following a Treehouse tutorial.

 Have fun! :sunglasses: